 - receive insights on how to chart their course and navigate career development beyond graduate school and postgraduate training

-Participation in the symposium is on a selected basis.
-Eligible candidates will be notified by October 10, 2018.
-Because the focus of the symposium is on postgraduate training, we invite:
+Participation in the symposium will be on a selected basis; eligible candidates will be notified no later than March 6, 2023.
+Given that the focus of the symposium will be on postgraduate training, we invite:

-- PhD and MD/PhD graduate students who are two years or less from defending their thesis
+- PhD and MD/PhD students who are two years or less from defending their thesis

 - PhD, MD, and MD/PhD postgraduate researchers who are interested in a second postdoc

-Biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing a career in biomedical research are encouraged to apply.
+All biologists, chemists, physicists, and computational scientists who fit the above criteria and are interested in pursuing careers in biomedical research are encouraged to apply.
 Students from underrepresented groups are especially encouraged to apply.
-Underrepresented groups include but are not limited to African Americans, Latinos, Native Americans, Pacific Islanders, and those with disabilities or from disadvantaged backgrounds.
+Underrepresented groups include, but are not limited to: African Americans, Hispanics/Latinx, Native Americans, Pacific Islanders, those with disabilities, and students from disadvantaged backgrounds.